Iron Shield Society: History

-Selection process
+Membership

+Membership is open to men and women who are juniors or seniors.
 Unlike other UW–Madison honor societies, faculty, academic staff, student leaders, and student organizations all make nominations to the Iron Shield Society.
-The exact selection process is not known, but students' extracurricular, community accomplishments, and (to a lesser extent) GPA is taken into consideration.
+The exact selection process is not known, but students' extracurricular, community accomplishments, and (to a lesser extent) GPA are taken into consideration.
 Nominations can be made via online form.